finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

 <a id="getbyquerysqlite"></a>
 # **GetByQuerySqlite**
-> System.IO.Stream GetByQuerySqlite (string query, string? queryName = null, int? timeout = null)
+> System.IO.Stream GetByQuerySqlite (string query, Dictionary<string, string>? scalarParameters = null, string? queryName = null, int? timeout = null)

 GetByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded) format, where the sql is simply in the url.